What to do if…

 Important note

-This is general information, not professional advice.
-If you think sewage has entered living areas, treat the water as contaminated and prioritise safety (especially around electricity) and professional help.
+This is general information, not legal, medical, financial, therapeutic, or other professional advice.
+If dirty water has entered living areas, treat it as contaminated and prioritise safety, especially around electricity.

 Additional Resources